-A cooperative program between the Alaska Department of Fish and Game (ADF&G), Fisheries and Oceans Canada (DFO), and the Taku River Tlingit First Nation (TRTFN) was initiated in 1995 (McPherson et al. 1996) to estimate escapement and age, sex, and length (ASL) composition parameters annually.
+A cooperative program between the ADF&G, DFO, and the Taku River Tlingit First Nation (TRTFN) was initiated in 1995 (McPherson et al. 1996) to estimate escapement, and age, sex, and length (ASL) composition parameters annually.
 This is an ongoing stock assessment project.
-This operational plan covers work during the 2013 season.
+This operational plan covers work during the 2015 season.

-In 2000, results from 26 years of stock assessment for the Taku River Chinook salmon stock were used to estimate an escapement goal of 36,000 large spawners with a range of 30,000 to 55,000.
-This range was calculated as 2 times the number of females that were shown to produce near or at the maximum number of smolt seen for the 1975, 1976, 1979, and 1991-1995 year classes (McPherson et al. 2000).
-In essence, 15,000 to 27,500 large females were the low and high end escapements in this calculation.
-In 2009, a Ricker spawner-recruit analysis was performed using the most recent 18 years of brood year production.
-This investigation suggested the spawning abundance that would produce maximum sustained yield (N{MSY}) was 25,075 large Chinook salmon with a 90% confidence interval of 18,470 to 36,530.
+In 2009, a Ricker spawner-recruit analysis was performed using the most recent 18 years of brood year production (McPherson et al. 2010).
+This investigation suggested the spawning abundance that would produce maximum sustained yield (N{MSY}) was 25,075 large Chinook salmon with a 90% confidence interval of 18,470 to 36,530 (McPherson et al. 2010).
 As a result, a biological escapement goal range of 19,000 to 36,000 fish with a point goal of 25,500 large spawning Chinook salmon was adopted prior to the 2009 season for management purposes.
-This goal was formally adopted by ADF&G, the Chinook Technical Committee (CTC) of the Pacific Salmon Commission (PSC), and the Center for Science Advice - Pacific in 2010.
+This goal was formally adopted by ADF&G, the Chinook Technical Committee (CTC) of the PSC, and the Center for Science Advice - Pacific in 2010.

-Management of the run of this Chinook salmon stock is negotiated by the Transboundary Technical Committee (TTC) and CTC, both being subcommittees of the PSC and each consisting of members from the U.S. and Canada representing several agencies.
+Management of this Chinook salmon stock is negotiated by the Transboundary Technical Committee (TTC) and CTC, both being subcommittees of the PSC and each consisting of members from the U.S. and Canada representing cooperating agencies.
 An international agreement, reached in June of 1999, called for development of an abundance-based management approach by 2005.
 Through a 2-year negotiation process, the U.S. and Canada came to bilateral agreement at a meeting in Portland, Oregon in February 2005 to implement directed commercial fisheries for 4 years (2005-2008).
 Annexes to the PST expired in 2008; thus, Annex provisions were renegotiated and accepted in December 2008.